Escobar0/Escobar0/README.md

 ## **About me:**

 - 💻 I’m currently working on something cool
-- 🌱 I’m currently learning more about MongoDB
+- 🌱 I’m learning more about MongoDB
 - 💬 Ask me about anything, I am happy to help
 - 📫 How to reach me: You can find me in the **[Coding World](https://discord.gg/guuFu2R)** discord server under the name **Escobar#8888**